 For this test, the lights in the exam room are dimmed.
 You’re then asked to fixate on a large target in the room (often the large “E” at the top of the exam chart).
-As you do this, Dr. Ross will direct a beam of light toward your eye while placing different lenses in front of them.
-Depending on how the light reflects from your eye, Dr. Ross can typically develop an approximate guess of what your prescription should be.
-The results are surprisingly accurate at times and can be especially helpful when testing the vision of infants, since no dialog is necessary.
+As you do this, our providers will direct a beam of light toward your eye while placing different lenses in front of them.
+Depending on how the light reflects from your eye, our providers can typically develop an approximate guess of what your prescription should be.
+The results are surprisingly accurate at times and can be especially helpful when testing the vision of infants since no dialog is necessary.

-When determing your preferred prescription, Dr. Ross will conduct a test that is known as a refraction test.
+When determining your preferred prescription, our providers will conduct a test that is known as a refraction test.
 For this exercise, an instrument known as a “phoropter” is placed in front of your eyes, while a series of different lenses are cycled through.
 The purpose of this is to identify which lens provides you with the best focus.
-As you do this, Dr. Ross will ask you a series of questions to help fine-tune the lens selection.
-This enables Dr. Ross to identify the “perfect” prescription for you based on your response to the test.
+As you do this, our providers will ask you a series of questions to help fine-tune the lens selection.
+This enables our providers to identify the “perfect” prescription for you based on your response to the test.

-Refraction allows Dr. Ross to determine your level of hyperopia (farsightedness), myopia (nearsightedness), astigmatism and presbyopia.
+Refraction allows our providers to determine your level of hyperopia (farsightedness), myopia (nearsightedness), astigmatism, and presbyopia.

-Dr Ross routinely uses an autorefractor to automatically determine a prescription.
+Our providers routinely use an autorefractor to automatically determine a prescription.
 It can save time and replace Retinoscopy entirely.

 For this test, your head is stabilized by a chin cup while you focus on a pinpoint of light or some type of image.
 This is designed to help identify the lens power required to accurately focus light on your retina.
 Autorefractors are especially useful for young children who may not sit still, pay attention or interact with the eye doctor during a Retinoscopy.